Executive Director Position Announcement

 - Have significant years of experience in a senior-level management role.

 The Executive Director will be based out of AFA’s Central Office in Indianapolis, IN.
 The position requires frequent travel to meetings and conferences, primarily to represent the association to other higher education constituents.
 AFA offers a competitive salary and benefits package that includes a professional development stipend and 401(k) plan.
 The hiring process will be led by the AFA Board of Directors Personnel Committee; candidates will be screened immediately and on a rolling basis.
 Priority consideration will be given to applications received before April 30.
-The ideal start date is July 1, 2020 but is negotiable.
+The start date is negotiable.
 The association looks forward to having a diverse pool of qualified applicants for this position.

 Interested candidates should submit: